-E-cigarettes, also known as vapes, are battery-powered devices that deliver nicotine through vapor, not smoke.
+E-cigarettes and vapes are batterypowered devices that deliver nicotine through vapor, not smoke.
 In the UK, they have become a popular smoking cessation tool, with evidence suggesting they are less harmful than traditional cigarettes and can aid in quitting.

-However, there is growing concern about the use of e-cigarettes by children and young people, both in and out of school.

-Schools can find the latest data on smoking and vaping in children and young people in Doncaster via the Pupil Lifestyle Survey
+However, there is growing concern in South Yorkshire, about the use of vapes and e-cigarettes by children and young people, both in and out of school.
+Schools can find the latest data on smoking and vaping in children and young people in Doncaster via the Pupil Lifestyle Survey.

 E-cigarettes contain nicotine, solvents, and flavourings, and their full risks remain unclear.
 While vaping is less harmful than smoking, it is not risk-free.
-Children, young people, and nonsmokers should not take up vaping.
+Children, young people, and non-smokers should not take up vaping.
 It should be recognized as a less harmful alternative for adult smokers to quit.
-The table below summarises the key messages.
+The table below summarizes the key messages.